kobjects/kxml2/readme.md

 # README
+- Interested in Kotlin?
+Try [kmxl3](https://github.com/kobjects/kxml3) and provide feedback!

-* Now the content of `org.xmlpull.v1.XmlPullParserFactory` is split across multiple lines `org.kxml2.io.KXmlParser` & `org.kxml2.io.KXmlSerializer` instead of comma separated `org.kxml2.io.KXmlParser,org.kxml2.io.KXmlSerializer` which bombs in Java 9+.
+- Now the content of `org.xmlpull.v1.XmlPullParserFactory` is split across multiple lines `org.kxml2.io.KXmlParser` & `org.kxml2.io.KXmlSerializer` instead of comma separated `org.kxml2.io.KXmlParser,org.kxml2.io.KXmlSerializer` which bombs in Java 9+.
 This fix will ensure java 9 module system will atleast no complain.
 Even with this fix, implementation of `XmlPullParserFactory` in `xmlpull` is still nothing but abuse of `ServiceLoader` implementation.
 But atleast it does not bomb right now
-* Library can be added as a dependency using
+- Library can be added as a dependency using

 ```groovy
 repositories {